Slugs can be a real pest in the garden, feasting on our beloved blooms and chomping on our crops. But chemical controls are not the only option.

 Wildlife helpers

 Who am I talking about?
-Hedgehogs, birds, frogs, toads and beetles.
+Birds, frogs, toads and beetles.

 Predators

-All of these predators can eat a huge quantity of slugs in a marvellously short space of time given half a chance—hedgehogs, for example, can eat up to 40 slugs in a single night!
+These predators can eat a huge quantity of slugs in a marvellously short amount of time given half a chance.

 Often, making your garden more attractive to wildlife doesn’t involve doing more work—doing less work can sometimes be the best way to achieve this aim.